johnwhitington/astring/README.md

 ## Sample programs

-If you installed Astring with `opam` sample programs are located in the directory `opam config var astring:doc`.
+If you installed Astring with `opam` sample programs are located in the directory `opam var astring:doc`.